-The Player is arguably the Tele that offers the best value for money.
-For a smidgen under $700/£600 you get a well spec'd, giggable tone machine with classic looks and modern playability.
+The Player is arguably the Tele that offers the best value for money, in our opinion.
+For a smidgen under $700/£600, you get a well spec'd, giggable tone machine with classic looks and modern playability.
 The latter is fuelled by the combination of a Modern C profile neck and 9.5" radius fingerboard, not to mention 22 medium jumbo frets.

-If you're all about the classic two single coil Tele layout then you'll be more than happy here.
-The Player Series single coils pump out all the jingle jangle you can handle.
+If you're all about the classic two single-coil Tele layout then you'll be more than happy here.
+We found that the Player Series single coils pump out all the jingle jangle you can handle.
 That said, there is a two humbucker loaded version available for those looking for a bit more grunt.
-Also available soon is a Limited Edition Player with two Fender Custom Shop '51 Nocastet single coils in Butterscotch Blonde.
-That should be a bit tasty.
+Occasionally, Fender releases limited runs in different finishes, or with slightly different Telecaster pickups, so keep your eyes peeled!